-Covering St Martha and North Chilworth, between Guildford and Dorking in Surrey, St Martha Parish is an active Parish Council serving the local community.
+Covering East Chilworth, between Shalford and Albury in Surrey, St Martha Parish is an active Parish Council serving the local community.

 St Martha Parish is one of the smallest of the 24 parishes in the Borough of Guildford in Surrey.
 There are fewer than 300 dwellings and a population of just over 600.

 The Parish, which is semi-rural, is situated within the Surrey Hills Area of Outstanding Natural Beauty (AONB) and boasts some splendid views and wonderful scenery.